 Maple Pork Chops Recipe

-- 4 boneless pork loin chops (1 inch thick and 6 ounces each)
+- 4 boneless pork loin chops (6 ounces each)

 - 1 tablespoon Dijon mustard